Whole Community Care

 Advocacy and Policy

-• Advocate for expanded allowable services within rural health clinics and modernizing rural payment structures
+• Advocate for expanded allowable services within rural health clinics and modernized rural payment structures

 Community-Based Projects

-• Partner with Community Health Improvement Plan and Olympic Community of Health to implement and expand community-wide programs
+• Partner with community organizations to implement and expand community-wide programs

 Data-Driven Decisions

-• Partner to develop a centralized data team and provide statistical expertise to decision making
+• Use data provided by a centralized data team to inform decision making and projects.